Jahnavi-Thiruvidhi/HR-Analytics/README.md

 ## 🔍 Analysis Objective<br>
 Our aim is to identify the key factors driving employee attrition and provide actionable insights for improving workforce retention.

+Throughout this project, I've had the chance to:

+~ Dive deep into HR data to uncover valuable insights.<br>
+~ Develop interactive dashboards to visualize key HR metrics.<br>
+~ Provide data-driven recommendations for strategic decision-making.<br>

 ## 🛠️ Tool Used<br>
 Powered by Microsoft Power BI, this report offers intuitive visualizations and interactive features.